dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ## 5. Advanced Features
 Great choice to continue further!
 Why not since you've already come all this way.
 All that is left is to get a perfect Power Management going on, activate Touchscreen and install third-party applications to enhance Audio, Touchpad gestures and Thermal Throttling.

 Remember, be patient and read through all the guides before you begin to tweak your PC.
-If possible, take a picture of your previous setting before making any edit, compare the picture with your editted setting and the guide before you hit the 'OK' button.
-Ensure you don't tweak anything else in your BIOS that is not include in this next section.
+If possible, take a picture of your previous settings before making any edit, compare the picture with your editted settings and the guide before you hit the 'OK' button.
+Ensure you don't tweak anything else in your BIOS that is not included in this next section.

 ### Enhancing Power Management (CFG-Unlock)
 Most BIOS come with an option to set a feature called CFG-Lock (read more about it [here](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#what-is-cfg-lock)).
 This feature allows an operating system gain more control over the system's power management. macOS needs such control to effect more stringent power management on your system.